-Who needs it/why should I buy it?
+Who needs homeowner insurance/why should I buy it?

-If you have a home and mortgage, your lender will require you to have homeowner insurance.
+If you have a home and a mortgage, your lender will require you to have homeowner insurance.
 If you don’t have a mortgage, it’s a good idea to protect your investment and buy homeowner insurance.

 How much homeowner insurance do you need?

 When deciding how much homeowner insurance you need to protect your home, contact your insurance agent.
 He or she can professionally assess your coverage needs.
+The replacement cost of your home is generally the amount you insure your home for - it's a calculated value and is based on the specifics of your home.

 Be prepared to provide information about your home: